Here are some of the accomplishments of the Conservancy over the years.

 - Worked jointly with the Carmel River Steelhead Association and other volunteers to restore critical habitat for steelhead and participated in fish rescues.

-- Actively contributed to the county-wide efforts of Water for Monterey County to develop a reliable, sustainable, and affordable water supply.
+- Actively contributed to the county-wide efforts to develop a reliable, sustainable, and affordable water supply.

 - Led an initiative to install pharmaceutical recycling drop boxes in Carmel, Pebble Beach, and Pacific Grove.